-Growth investors and value guys have opposing views of the world.
-Some folks are loath to take too big a gamble with their investments while others espouse the concept that you've got to risk big to win big.
+Growth investors and value guys have opposing worldviews.
+Some folks are loath to take too big a gamble with their investments, while others espouse the concept that you've got to risk big to win big.
 But from newbies to grizzled veterans, the daring to the cautious, there's one category of investments that should be in every portfolio.

 Dividends are time-tested, reliable, punctual, and put money in your pocket.
 Reinvest them and watch them increase your stake in a value play.
 Use dividend payers to hedge against the volatility of the more aggressive stocks you believe in.
 If you're young, let the magic of compounding build your nest egg.
 If you're nearing retirement, use dividend income to pay your bills.

 And I'm not simply cherry-picking the shiniest investment vehicle in recent history.
 Putting the power of dividends in your portfolio is a proven market-beating strategy.
-If you'd invested $50,000 in the S&P 500 -- i.e., just in the overall market -- 10 years ago, you'd be sitting on $143,500 today.
-With dividends, that figure increases to $176,500.
-What would you do with an extra $33,000?
+If you'd invested $50,000 in the S&P 500 -- i.e., just in the overall market -- 10 years ago, you'd be sitting on more than $140,000 now.
+With dividends, that figure increases to nearly $180,000.
+What would you do with an extra $40,000?